horizon-research/rtnn/README.md

 While RT cores are designed (and optimized) for ray tracing, we show how to map neighbor search to the ray tracing hardware to achieve significant speedups (over an order of magnitude) to traditional GPU (CUDA) implementations of neighbor search.
 The code is primarily developed using the OptiX programming interface (for ray tracing) and also uses CUDA to parallelize many non-ray tracing helper functions.
 The technical aspects of the code are discussed in this [PPoPP 2022 paper](https://www.cs.rochester.edu/horizon/pubs/ppopp22.pdf).

+## What forms of neighbor search are supported?

+Two types of neighbor search exist: fixed-radius search (a.k.a., range search) and K nearest neighbor search (KNN).
+RTNN optimizes for both types.
+For both types of search we assume a search interface that provides a search radius `r` and a maximum neighbor count `K`, consistent with the interface of many existing neighbor search libraries.
+We could emulate an unbounded KNN search by providing a very large `r` and emulate an unbounded range search by providing a very large `K`.

+Why do we need a search radius (even in KNN searches)?
+In practical applications the returned neighbors are usually bounded by a search radius, beyond which the neighbors are discarded.
+This is because the significance of a neighbor (e.g., the force that a particle exerts on another) is minimal and of little interest when it is too far away.

+Why do we need to bound `K` (even in range searches)?
+In practical applications the maximum amount of returned neighbors is bounded in order to bound the memory consumption and to interface with downstream tasks, which usually expect a fixed amount of neighbors.

 ## Build Instructions

 ### Requirements